Understanding and Configuring PCP in Oracle EBS

 - Load Balancing – Distributes workload across multiple nodes for better performance.

-to available nodes during failure and back when the node is restored.
+managers to available nodes during failure and back when the node is

 - RAC Database Setup – Commonly used with PCP.